guptaryan73/MentorConnect/README.md

 ### Easter Egg

 For those who love surprises, we have included a hidden Easter Egg feature.
 On the signup page, enter `batman` in the username field and turn up the volume for the best experience.
 Get ready to be ... _**mindblown 🦇**_

-## Awards

-Our project, MyMind, was honoured with the "Best Design" and "Best Teamwork" awards out of 219 students for its innovative approach to virtual therapy.
-MyMind offers virtual therapy sessions, ensuring both patients and therapists can comfortably engage from their homes, and students can attend to their mental health within their busy schedules.
-This recognition reflects our dedication to user-centred design and effective teamwork throughout the development process.

-For more details, you can read the [full article here](https://commons.bcit.ca/news/2022/06/computing-students-develop-apps-to-make-life-better/).

-## Contributing

-Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are __extremely appreciated__.

-For more details, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).